Jburdt/Phase-1-project/README.md

 # MARVEL RANDOMIZER

 ## REQUIREMENTS
-* Have json-server installed
+* Have crome installed on computer

 ### FORK AND CLONE
 * Fork and clone
-* Run json server for db.json
 * Open index.html in the browser

  ### OVERVIEW
+This website is supposed to render a joke everytime the joke button is pushed.
+It should NOT be the same joke every time.

  ### FEATURES
- * user can click the randomize button that generates a Marvel character ('CLICK')
+ * user can click the randomize button that generates a Joke
- * user can like a character ('CLICK')
+ * user can like a joke ('CLICK')
- * User can search their characters ('SUBMIT')
+ * User can search their joke ('SUBMIT')

  ### MVP FEATURES
  * List of charcters ('DOMCONTENTLOADED')
- * User can search their characters ('SUBMIT')
+ * User can search their joke ('SUBMIT')

  ## STRETCH GO
- * User can submit a comment on the character card ('SUBMIT')
+ * User can submit a comment on the joke card ('SUBMIT')
- * Delete charcters ('CLICK')